Chestnut-crowned babbler: Distribution and habitat

 The species commonly inhabits mallee, mulga and belar woodlands that are drier and more open than those occupied by the white-browed babbler and Hall's babbler (Pomatostomus halli).
 Other habitats include acacia and cypress pine scrubs and woodlands, stony ground and sandhills, and lignum, saltbush and samphire.

 Chestnut-crowned babblers are most readily sighted at Eulo Bore, Bowra Station and in Hattah-Kulkyne National Park, as well as along many outback roads including those between Quilpie and Windorah, and Bourke and Nyngan.

 Behaviour

-Babblers are renowned for their cheerful, energetic, social behaviour.
+Babblers are renowned for their cheerful, energetic, and social behaviour.
 During the non-breeding season (December - June), chestnut-crowned babblers form cohesive social groups of 3 to 23 individuals that maintain a territory, roost and forage together.
 Dust-bathing and preening may also be undertaken as a group.
 At night, they crowd together in a communal roosting nest, built by the group in dead or partly living trees.
-These dormitory nests may also be disused breeding nests to which the group continues to add material.
+These dormitory nests may also be disused breeding nests, to which the group continues to add material.

 If disturbed, individuals hop away behind cover, departing in long, low glides.
 When alarmed, they may huddle together under dense foliage or dash up the under-canopy of trees and shrubs, chattering noisily.
 They are playful and have been known to wear trenches in the ground from chasing each other around; however, they are shyer than other babbler species.